+- 1.18 An entity classifies its financial liabilities as current when they are due to be settled within 12 months after the balance sheet date, even if:

+- (a) the original term was for a period longer than 12 months; and

+- (b) an agreement to refinance, or to reschedule payments, on a long-term basis is completed after the balance sheet date and before the financial statements are authorised for issue.

 - 1.19 The face of the balance sheet should, where applicable, include line items presenting the following amounts:

 - (a) property, plant and equipment;

 - (b) intangible assets;

 - (c) financial assets (including investments but excluding amounts shown under (e), (f) and (g));

 - (d) inventories;

 - (e) trade and other receivables;

 - (f) tax assets;

 - (g) cash and cash equivalents;

 - (h) trade and other payables;

 - (i) tax liabilities;

-- (j) provisions;

-- (k) non-current liabilities;

-- (1) issued capital; and

-- (m) reserves.

-- 1.20 Additional line items, headings and subtotals should be presented on the face of the balance sheet when such presentation is necessary to present fairly the entity's financial position.

-- 1.21 An entity should disclose the following, either on the face of the balance sheet or in the notes:

-- (a) for each class of share capital:

-- (i) the number of shares authorised;

-- (ii) the number of shares issued and fully paid, and issued but not fully paid;

-- (iii) par value per share, or that the shares have no par value;

-- (iv) a reconciliation of the number of shares outstanding at the beginning and at the end of the period;

-- (v) the rights, preferences and restrictions attaching to that class, including restrictions on the distribution of dividends and the repayment of capital;

-- (vi) shares in the entity held by the entity itself; and

-- (vii) shares reserved for issuance under options and sales contracts, including the terms and amounts;

-- (b) where it is not otherwise self-evident, a description of the nature and purpose of each component within equity;

-- (c) the amount of dividends that were proposed or declared after the balance sheet date but before the financial statements were authorised for issue; and - (d) the amount of any cumulative preference dividends not recognised.
+- (j) provisions; - (k) non-current liabilities; - (I) issued capital; and - (m) reserves. - 1.20 Additional line items, headings and subtotals should be presented on the face of the balance sheet when such presentation is necessary to present properly the entity's financial position. - 1.21 An entity should disclose the following, either on the face of the balance sheet or in the notes: - (a) for each class of share capital: - (i) the number of shares authorised; - (ii) the number of shares issued and fully paid, and issued but not fully paid; - (iii) par value per share, or that the shares have no par value; - (iv) a reconciliation of the number of shares outstanding at the beginning and at the end of the period; - (v) the rights, preferences and restrictions attaching to that class, including restrictions on the distribution of dividends and the repayment of capital; - (vi) shares in the entity held by the entity itself; and - (vii) shares reserved for issuance under options and sales contracts, including the terms and amounts; - (b) where it is not otherwise self-evident, a description of the nature and purpose of each component within equity; - (c) the amount of dividends that were proposed or declared after the balance sheet date but before the financial statements were authorised for issue; and - (d) the amount of any cumulative preference dividends not recognised.